 PIPING DICTIONARY AND GLOSSARY

-The piping dictionary collects typical abbreviations, terms, and definitions found in piping classes, specifications, and other technical documentation related to flowlines, pipelines, and oil & gas process piping.
+The piping dictionary collects typical abbreviations, terms, and definitions as appearing in piping classes, specifications, and other technical and commercial documentation related to pipelines, process piping, and piping systems.

 - AGA American Gas Association

 - ANSI: American National Standards Institute — Formerly ASA API American Petroleum Institute

 - ASA: American Standard Institute — Now known as ANSI ASM American Society for Metals

 - AWWA: American Water Works Association

 - BAR MILL: Roiling mill where blooms are processed to form billets